 To recall for the benefit of those who are not regular readers of this column, in addition to the recently concluded series on sugar, there were extended series discussing money laundering in Guyana and the Anti-Money Laundering and Countering the Financing of Terrorism Bill; the Amaila Falls Hydro Project; Guyana’s public indebtedness at the 30th Anniversary of the Third World Debt Crisis; and, the Management of Guyana’s public investment programme.

 In the interests of full disclosure I should inform readers that the above named series have piggy-backed on academic articles, conference papers and chapters that I have written which are scheduled to appear in forthcoming books on development challenges in Guyana.
-Interested readers can obtain copies of the available papers from the …..To continue reading, login or subscribe now.
+Interested readers can obtain copies of the available papers from the University of Guyana, Institute of Development Studies’ Website.

 With the above circumstances in mind, it is my intention, at least for the remainder of this year, to focus on a miscellany of topics to be presented in shorter articles.
 These should not require more than, at most, two or three columns to adequately address any of the proposed topics.
 It is also my intention to select these topics from a long list of themes/issues, which interested readers have been inviting me to address for some time now.
 These topics will seek to include: access, quality and availability of economic and social statistics in Guyana; poverty and inequality; the performance of the macroeconomy; the National Budget and the budgetary process; key prices and their behaviour (especially the wage rate, exchange rate and interest rate), the phantom economy; the economic consequences of crime and corruption; the scramble for minerals in Guyana; and, the role and size of government in the national economy.